WCSCourses/AMR_2026/course_modules_2026/Alignment_and_Variant_Calling/CP5_Alignment_and_Variant_calling.md

 The next step is to carry out mapping using the BWA-MEM algorithm.
 A typical command looks like this:
 ```
 bwa mem reference.fa read1.fastq read2.fast > output.sam
-# Note: Don't worry the command won't as we have not provided the correct read files.
+# Note: Don't worry the command won't work as we have not provided the correct read files.
 ```
 In the above command, `reference.fa` is the reference genome sequence and `read1.fastq` and `read2.fastq` are the two reads.
 The alignment gets redirected to a specified output file, that is by this part of the command above: `> output.sam`.